 Those of you who are regular visitors to this blog are no doubt familiar with Mule Community Edition.
 With this blog I’d like to introduce you to MuleSoft and our Enterprise version of Mule, I think its important to understand everything that mule can offer you.

 Reason for Success

-- It´s Light and it´s Fast: it can be deployed in a number of ways with a notable low resource usage and it out performs its competitors hands down!
+- It´s Light, and it´s Fast: it can be deployed in some ways with a notable low resource usage and it out performs its competitor’s hands down!

 - It´s Cloud ready: it’s built to run on the cloud, we’re focused on connecting application on-premise and cloud including SaaS, social media and infrastructure APIs and Mule applications can run on-premise on Mule ESB or in the cloud with CloudHub.